CloudCannon/documentation/_ssl/letsencrypt.md

 - Save the added information
 - Click the "Attach" button to attach the certificate to the site

-That should be it.

-You may need to do a minor update to the site to trigger a new build / compile in order for the SSL settings to take effect.
-It can also take a few minutes before the redirect to HTTPS takes effect.
+It can take a few minutes before the redirect to HTTPS takes effect.
 {: .info}